brandon-pereira/portfolio/src/content/projects/travel-alberta-brand-guidelines.md

 ---
+id: "55SiBvkViEEIew6EY4aGoG"
 title: " Travel Alberta: Brand Guidelines"
+date: "2017-06-01T00:00:00.000Z"
+languages: "Javascript (ES6+), CSS"
 description: "I built the internal brand guidelines website for Travel Alberta.
 This project had a clean state so I got to choose my own tech stack.
 I put a lot of effort into making the website load as fast as possible as well as look pixel perfect."
-date: "2017-06-01T00:00:00.000Z"
-languages: "Javascript (ES6+), CSS"
 type: "External"
 status: "Live"
+images: "[object Object],[object Object]"
+thumbnail: "[object Object]"
 link: "http://brand.travelalberta.com/"
+color: "#72b10f"
 primaryImage: "../../assets//3DVvmBRIlaKcCeWUyKYwQG.jpg"
-color: "#72b10f"
 ---
 I built the internal brand guidelines website for Travel Alberta.
 This project had a clean state so I got to choose my own tech stack.
 I put a lot of effort into making the website load as fast as possible as well as look pixel perfect.